COVER SCHOOL INFORMATION

 New Hope Academy Cover School operates on a year-round calendar.
 Your holidays, classroom hours and days of operation are at your discretion.
 In Alabama, church schooling does not have a required number of attendance days.
 It is strongly suggested, however, that a church school keep attendance days close to the 175 days that are required by the state’s public schools.
-YOU ARE NOT REQUIRED TO TURN IN AN ATTENDANCE REPORT TO NEW HOPE ACADEMY. but it is recommended.
+Attendance reports should be turned in to New Hope Academy once per year. but it is recommended.

 Alabama law requires students to be enrolled in a public, private or church school home school between the ages of 6 and 17.
 Students turning 6 before September 1 must enroll.
 A student cannot leave school until he/she turns 17, unless he/she has completed all graduation requirements.

 We will keep a file for each family.
 If you wish, you may submit grades and any information you deem important to your child’s education record.
-You MUST send in year subjects and averages for grades 9 through 12, as these will be part of your child’s transcript.
+You MUST send in yearly subjects and averages for grades 9 through 12, as these will be part of your child’s transcript.
 These will also be used if you choose to return to a public or private school system.
-New Hope Academy will issue your child a diploma upon completion of his/her high school curriculum, which includes a total of 24 credits.
+You OR New Hope Academy can issue your child a diploma upon completion of his/her high school curriculum, which includes at least a total of 24 credits.
 If your child will be attending college, we will work out a transcript using the information that you provide, so please keep in mind that having a good record-keeping system will be of help to our administrators and your family.

 A home schooled student may enroll in a dual enrollment college program to receive both high school and college credit.
 The child must be in 10th grade, have at least a “B” average, and have a recommendation from their cover school.
-New Hope Academy works hand-in-hand with Faulkner University and AUM to provide this service.
+New Hope Academy works hand-in-hand with several Alabama colleges to provide this service.
 Please contact the director of New Hope Academy if you are interested in this program.

 Statement of Faith